algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

 weight: 4
 ---

-The last approach to profiling is not to gather the data by actually running the program but to analyze what should happen by *simulating* it with specialized tools.
-There are many subcategories of such profilers, differing in which aspect of computation is simulated, but the one we are going to focus on in this section is *machine code analyzers*.

-A machine code analyzer is a program that takes a small snippet of assembly code and simulates its execution on a particular microarchitecture using information available to compilers, and outputs the latency and throughput of the whole block, as well as cycle-perfect utilization of various resources within the CPU.
+A *machine code analyzer* is a program that takes a small snippet of assembly code and [simulates](../simulation) its execution on a particular microarchitecture using information available to compilers, and outputs the latency and throughput of the whole block, as well as cycle-perfect utilization of various resources within the CPU.

 ### Using `llvm-mca`